trevino200/Mastering-Kubernetes/Authentication-config-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the load balancer will be used.
-In our case it is `192.168.50.30`
+In our case it is `192.168.50.30` and the command below allows to enter the load balancer IP address as a variable.

 ```
 LOADBALANCER_ADDRESS=192.168.50.30